-Following any accident, damaged boats must be completely rechecked and approved by the UIM Commissioner before being permitted to reioin the event.
+Following any accident, damaged boats must be completely rechecked and approved by the UIM Commissioner before being permitted to rejoin the event.

-The certified (or recertified) 6 strap/6 point mounting system must be replaced according to the manufacturers recommended replacement interval or after an accident that results in structural damage to either the cockpit or hull; or injury to the driver.
+The certified (or recertified) minimum 6 strap/6 point mounting system must be replaced according to the manufacturers recommended replacement interval or after an accident that results in structural damage to either the cockpit or hull; or injury to the driver.
 The manufacturer's certificate must be available and show the date of manufacture or recertification.

 13.2.
 Immersion trainings at race venues will be carried-out by Osprey at least once during the season, starting with the first event in the calendar.
 Drivers may alternatively have a test in UK, by arrangement.
 Drivers entering the series part way through, will be accepted with their own National Authorities immersion test certificate, which will be valid only up to the time of the next immersion test organised by Osprey.
+The immersion training will be carried out with each participant wearing their Frontal Head Restraint (FHR).